Wernfried/xml-twig/README.md

 Inspired by Perl module [XML::Twig](https://metacpan.org/pod/XML::Twig)

-## When should I use this
+## When should I use this, motivation of this module
 When you need to read a XML file, then you have two pinciples:

 * The **Document Object Model (DOM)** style.
-These parsers read the entire XML document into memory.
+These parser read the entire XML document into memory.
 Usually they provide easy methods to navigate in the document tree or make modifications.

 DOM parsers are perfect for rather small files, for example configuration files or (X-)HTML pages.
+However, for ibgger XML files you may run into memory limits.

 * The **stream** or **event** based parsers.
-These parser read the XML file "line by line" or read "node by node".
-The biggest advantage of such a parser is, there is no limit for the size of the XML file.
-You can read XML files having a size of mmany Terabytes, because you read always just a single line/node.
+These parser read the XML file "line by line".
+The biggest advantage of such a parser is, there is no limit in the size of the XML file.
+You can read XML files having a size of mmany Terabytes, because you read always just a single node.

-The backside: by default you cannot navigate in the document tree, you know only the current node.
+The backside: By default you cannot navigate in the document tree, you know only the current node.

 This module tries to combine both principles.
-The XML document is read in chunks and within a chunk you have all the nice features and functions you know from a DOM based parser.
+The XML document can be read in chunks and within a chunk you have all the nice features and functions you know from a DOM based parser.

-XML documents are parsed either with [sax](https://www.npmjs.com/package/sax) or [node-expat](https://www.npmjs.com/package/node-expat)
+XML documents are read either with [sax](https://www.npmjs.com/package/sax) or [node-expat](https://www.npmjs.com/package/node-expat) parser.
+More parser may be added in future releases.

 ## Names and Definitions